jqnatividad/qsv/README.md

 ### Variants

-There are three binary variants of qsv:
+There are four binary variants of qsv:

 * `qsv` - [feature](#feature-flags)-capable(✨), with the [prebuilt binaries](https://github.com/jqnatividad/qsv/releases/latest) enabling all applicable features except Python [^2]
+* `qsvpy` - same as `qsv` but with the Python feature enabled.
+Three subvariants are available - qsvpy310, qsvpy311 & qsvpy312 - which are compiled with Python 3.10, 3.11 & 3.12 respectively.
 * `qsvlite` - all features disabled (~13% of the size of `qsv`)
 * `qsvdp` - optimized for use with [DataPusher+](https://github.com/dathere/datapusher-plus) with only DataPusher+ relevant commands; an embedded [`luau`](#luau_deeplink) interpreter; [`applydp`](#applydp_deeplink), a slimmed-down version of the `apply` feature; the `--progressbar` option disabled; and the self-update only checking for new releases, requiring an explicit `--update` (~12% of the the size of `qsv`).

 [^2]: The `foreach` feature is not available on Windows.
-The `python` feature is not enabled on the prebuilt binaries.
-Compile qsv with Python development environment installed if you want to enable the `python` feature (Python 3.7 & above supported).
-The `luau` feature is enabled by default on the prebuilt binaries if the platform supports it.
+The `luau`feature is enabled by default on the prebuilt binaries if the platform supports it.

 ## Regular Expression Syntax